 Citations are publications that use Tocris products.
 Selected citations for A 77636 hydrochloride include:

-Guha et al (2012) Stimulation of the D5 dopamine receptor acidifies the lysosomal pH of retinal pigmented epithelial cells and decreases accumulation of autofluorescent photoreceptor debris.
+Guha et al (2012) Stimulation of the D5 DA receptor acidifies the lysosomal pH of retinal pigmented epithelial cells and decreases accumulation of autofluorescent photoreceptor debris.
 J Neurochem 122 823 PMID: 22639870

 Do you know of a great paper that uses A 77636 hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area